rlaphoenix/nton/README.md

 ## Usage

-`build "<Name>" "<Publisher>" "<Drive Letter>" "<Path to NRO>" ["<Title ID>"]`

-- I recommend wrapping all arguments with `"..."` like shown in case they have special characters.
-- The Path to the NRO must start with `/` exactly.
-Not a `\` nor `C:\` or `C:/`.
-- The Drive Letter must only be the letter, e.g., `D`, not `D:/` or `D:\` or `D:`.
-- The `Title ID` argument is entirely optional and a random Title ID will be generated if one is not specified.
+Take a look at `nton --help`, specifically `nton build --help`.
+If you simply want to take an NRO and get an NSP forwarder, simply run `nton build "<nro path>"`.

+Note that the NRO path MUST be on your Switch microSD card.
+Do not provide a path in your C:/ Drive or such.
+Two different kinds of paths are used based on the initial file path, therefore it must be from your Switch microSD card.

-For example, to make a forwarder for the Homebrew Menu that's on your Switch's microSD at `D:\hbmenu.nro`,
+E.g., to make a forwarder for the Homebrew Menu that's on your Switch's microSD at `D:\hbmenu.nro`, simply run `nton build "D:/hbmenu.nro"`

-`build "Homebrew Menu" "switchbrew" "D" "/hbmenu.nro"`
+Take a look at `nton build --help` for advanced usage like changing the Icon, Title Name, and so on.

 ## To-do

+- [X] Rewrite as a Python script to heavily improve the user experience and code.
-- [ ] Combine the Drive letter and Path arguments and manually split them when they need to be separate instead.
+- [X] Combine the Drive letter and Path arguments and manually split them when they need to be separate instead.
-- [ ] Automate name and publisher by extracting from the extracted `control.nacp`.
+- [X] Automate name and publisher by extracting from the extracted `control.nacp`.
 - [ ] Force disable save data allocation.
 Fixed in [v3.3.5 of Nro2NSP](https://github.com/Root-MtX/Nro2Nsp/releases/tag/3.3.5).
 - [ ] Force enabling recording by editing the NROs extracted `control.nacp` at offset 0x3035 from 0 to 2 (forced).
     Forced is a lot better than 1 (manual) as it allows the video to be saved.
 A way to enable screenshots should be done as well.
     [SAK](https://github.com/dezem/SAK) has a way to do this.
 - [ ] Add support for direct RetroArch Game Forwarding.
-- [ ] Rewrite as a Python script to heavily improve the user experience and code.
 - [ ] Maybe a new GUI one day, and let you override the icons and such?

 ## Troubleshooting